When does the Planning Commission hold its meetings?

 Will I be notified when somebody is proposing to develop property next to mine?

-Notification is required only when somebody is proposing to rezone property, request a zoning variance, or request a special exception permit.
+Notification is required only when someone is proposing to rezone property, request a zoning variance, or request a special exception permit.
 State law and City ordinances require the city to notify property owners within a certain radius of a proposed development and publish a notice in the newspaper.
-If somebody is proposing to develop a subdivision or a site plan that complies with the current zoning requirements, a public hearing and notice may not be required.
+If someone is proposing to develop a subdivision or a site plan that complies with the current zoning requirements, a public hearing and notice may not be required.
 However, City policy is to always inform residents within 300 feet of any project scheduled for Planning Commission Review.